PhatWhippet/jett/README.md

 Perl based Variable Document Printing, Jett offers the ability to automate your company's on print demand documents.

 # Background
-This was the first version I created in early 2015 and has been diluted from part of a much larger software project based on Node.JS, C# and Perl... and has been recently simplified further, including  simplifying the SQL table structure and removing the original architecture, so it can be easily used as a blank canvase for people with external VDP requirements.
+This was the first version I created in early 2015 and has been diluted from part of a much larger software project based on Node.JS, C# and Perl... and has been recently simplified further, including  simplifying the SQL table structure and removing the original architecture, so it can be easily used as a blank canvas for people with external VDP requirements.

 ##### Set Up Begins